George A. Romero's unrealized projects: Carnivore

+2000s

+The Ill

+In 2001, Romero co-wrote the screenplay for a horror mystery film titled The Ill, in collaboration with Philip Haydn Arnold, which combined elements of vampirism and plague film subgenres.
+The story is set at a fictitious New England university and follows the virgin Mattie who fears that she might unknowingly be the vampire who is responsible for the local killings.
+Romero wanted Asia Argento to play the lead, and also indicated Ryan Phillipe, Linda Fiorentino and Christian Slater as possible co-stars.

 The Girl Who Loved Tom Gordon

 In the early 2000s, Romero became involved in adapting The Girl Who Loved Tom Gordon, a 1999 novel by Stephen King, with whom Romero had previously worked on the films Creepshow and The Dark Half.
 However, the project stalled and was not revived by the time of Romero's death in 2017.
 In 2019, the project was revived with the involvement of Chris Romero, George's widow.

+Diamond Dead

+In 2004, Romero was preparing to direct a zombie-themed musical called Diamond Dead, due to star Asia Argento as a Goth named Aria DeWinter who accidentally kills her favorite rock band and strikes a deal with Death to resurrect them.
+Set to feature music by Richard Hartley and with Ridley Scott attached to produce, Diamond Dead had several high-profile names circling it, including Johnny Depp and David Bowie, but was ultimately viewed as too risky by the financiers involved.
+While it was never produced in film form, the project was eventually revived as a stage musical by Dead Rock Productions and performed at various festivals, winning Best Musical Pick at the Capital Fringe Festival in 2008.

 From a Buick 8

 In 2005, Romero announced that he was working on adapting the Stephen King novel From a Buick 8, which was published in 2002.
 A script was written by Richard Chizmar and Johnathon Schaech and would be produced by start-up film studio Chesapeake Films.
-However, the studio was unable to get financing for the film and Romero was eventually replaced by Hooper.
+However, the studio was unable to get financing for the film and Romero was eventually replaced by Tobe Hooper.
 As of 2022, the film is in development hell.

+Zomboid

+In 2006, Romero wrote several treatments for a proposed television series called, alternately Zombisodes and Zomboid, which was a cartoonish parody on zombie movies in which the "hapless undead protagonist is slashed, shot, blown up, crushed, run over, and otherwise punished over and over again."

+Solitary Isle

+In 2006, The Hollywood Reporter announced Romero would write and direct a film based on a short story by Koji Suzuki, author of Ring and Dark Water, called Solitary Isle.

+Survival of the Dead sequel

+In 2009, around the time of the release of Survival of the Dead, Romero told Movies.com that he was considering a potential sequel with a "noir flavor," or a jungle adventure with people traveling down the Amazon River.